Hillview College: Hillview College Film and Photography Club

 Founded in 2013, the Film and Photography Club has been one of the most popular, and well known aspects of Hillview.
 Within its time of existence, the Club has hosted five photography exhibitions and three film festivals.
 Its members have won awards nationally in recognition of their work, including Josiah Persad, whose short film,‘Sweat’ won the best short film and people's choice award for the 2016 National Film Festival.
 The Club's activities focus on developing the creative digital arts of students and promoting the image of the school.

 The Club is currently overseen by members of staff Mr. Stephen Bedase and Ms. Michelle Tappin-Davis.

 Hillview Biological Organisation (HBO)

 Students of Hillview College generally outperform those of other schools in the science subjects.
 It is without a doubt, then, that Hillview has a traditionally science-based club - The Hillview Biological Organisation.
 The Club, founded in 2013, focuses on activities based on biology, and social science.
-Students of the Club participate in various humanitarian exercises such as volunteering at animal shelters, assisting the dogs on campus, donating towards families in need in the Tunapuna area, and school cleanups.
+Students of the Club participate in various humanitarian exercises such as volunteering at animal shelters, assisting the dogs on campus, donating towards families in need in the Tunapuna area, and doing school cleanups.

 HBO is currently overseen by member of staff Ms. Ria Rodriguez.